-The following exhibit is filed as a separate section of this report: Subsidiaries of the Company
+The following exhibit is filed as a separate section of this report: Subsidiaries of the Company b.
+Reports on SEC Form 17 - C

 The other exhibits, as indicated in the Index to Exhibits are either not applicable to the Company or require no answer.